v1ggs/gulp-website-builder/gulp-wsb/build-modules/scss/README.md

 > Everything is configurable.

+> If using purgeCss, it is a good idea to use the processed (and minified) stylesheet in the development, to make sure it works.
+Sometimes certain selectors can be removed without your knowledge.

 ---

 > Configuration files (`config.js`) are commented for explanations.
 That should be enough for those familiar with Gulp and JavaScript.